-A healthy, pH balanced atmosphere within the body can produce health benefits that include boosted heart health, a stronger immune system and much stronger bones.
+A healthy, pH-balanced atmosphere within the body can produce health benefits.
+These include boosted heart health, a stronger immune system, and much stronger bones.
 When our body metabolizes the foods we eat, it is burning the foods in a slow and controlled fashion.
-Once this occurs, the food leaves an ash residue that may be acidic, alkaline or neutral.
+Once this occurs, the food leaves an ash residue that may be acidic, alkaline, or neutral.
 According to the proponents of the diet, this ash is either beneficial or detrimental to your health with acidic ash leaving you more prone to disease.
 Alkaline ash, on the other hand, provides protection and neutral ash has little to no effect.

 The human body and pH

 It’s important for our bodies to maintain a pH level range – between 7.35 and 7.45 – in order to properly function, as the wrong pH may cause serious health issues.
 Piderit better explains the pH levels in our bodies.

 “If we take it all the way back to basics with human physiology, the pH in our body may vary considerably from one area to another with the highest acidity in the stomach (pH of 1.35 to 3.5) due to stomach acid and digestive enzymes helping with digestion, whereas the pH of the skin is about 6.5.
 In the blood, the human body requires a very tightly controlled pH level in the blood of about 7.4 (a slightly alkaline range of 7.35 to 7.45) in order to survive.”